babusid/babusid/README.md

 ### Hi there 👋
-My name's Sidharth Babu, and I'm an Electrical and Computer Engineering Student at the University of Texas at Austin.
-I'm passionate about intelligent and performant software engineering, and I love interacting and working on innovative projects whenever I get the chance!
-I'm very interested in application development and optimization, as well as automotive software.
+My name's Sidharth Babu, and I'm an Electrical and Computer Engineering Student at Carnegie Mellon University.
+I'm passionate about intelligent and performant software systems, and I love interacting and working on innovative projects whenever I get the chance!
+I'm particulary interested in distributed systems and performance optimization, as well as automotive software.

-As part of my campus community, I'm the captain of the Longhorn Racing Solar team, where we build experimental solar vehicles, and race them!
+Previously, I was a student at UT Austin (go Longhorns!) and an intern at Keysight Technologies and NASA.

 ## Some other stuff:
-- 🌱Some things I'm currently using:
+- 🌱Some things I'm currently using / learning:
   - CUDA
   - C/C++
+  - Rust
   - Python
   - PyTorch, NumPy, Scikit-Learn ...
   - MongoDB